Azure/azure-sdk-for-js/sdk/storage/storage-file-share/README.md

 ### Import the package

-Tu use the clients, import the package into your file:
+To use the clients, import the package into your file:

 ```javascript
 const AzureStorageFileShare = require("@azure/storage-file-share");